softlayer/softlayer-python/docs/dev/index.rst

 Using tox to running the tests in multiple environments can be very time consuming.
-If you wish to quickly run the tests in your own environment, you may do so using `nose <https://nose.readthedocs.org>`_.
+If you wish to quickly run the tests in your own environment, you may do so using `py.test <http://pytest.org/>`_.
 The command to do that
 is:

 ::

-  nosetests
+  py.test tests

 Documentation